vcaruso0923/weather-dashboard/README.md

 then I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity.

-When I click on a city in the search history, then I am again presented with current and future conditions for that city# weather-dashboard.
+When I click on a city in the search history, then I am again presented with current and future conditions for that city

-	CGM5S6mK5h8rGeCXOD165GEL39leUoI7